vitorstabile/vitorstabile/README.md

 #### <a name="algorithms"></a> Algorithms

 1. [Algorithms][algorithms-url] Need to Create :exclamation:
-    - [Algorithms with Java][algorithms-java-url] Need to Create :exclamation:
+    - [Algorithms with Python][algorithms-python-url] Need to Create :exclamation:

 #### <a name="datastructure"></a> Data Structure

 1. [Data Structure][data-structure-url] Need to Create :exclamation:
-    - [Data Structure with C][data-structire-c-url] Need to Create :exclamation:
-    - [Data Structure with Java][data-structire-java-url] Need to Create :exclamation:
     - [Data Structure with Python][data-structire-python-url] Need to Create :exclamation:
-    - [Data Structure with JavaScript][data-structire-javascript-url] Need to Create :exclamation:

 #### <a name="oop"></a> Object Oriented Programming